-How To Make DIY Beach Sign
+How To Make a DIY Beach Sign

 So, grab some canvas, paint, and cinnamon (yes, I said cinnamon), and learn how to make a large rusty beach sign for only $21.48!

-Supplies Needed To Make DIY Beach Sign
+Supplies Needed To Make a DIY Beach Sign

 - Cricut machine (click here to see which I like best)